-To get the most value out of the design process, you need to set yourself up for success by asking the right questions.
+To get the most value out of the design process, you need to set yourself up for success by asking yourself the right questions.
 Here are a few suggestions that should give you a strong start:

 Answer those, and you’ll be well on the way to finding the ideal designer.